remilabs/cpc-2025/customersatisfaction/problem.md

 The next N lines each contain a single integer N<sub>i</sub>.
 Each integer represents the maximum number of homes that contractor _i_ can be assigned to.

-The next line contains a single integer C. The next C lines each contain 2 space separated integers A and B where 0 <= A < N and 0 <= B < M. This represents a relationship where homeowner B is close enough to be serviced by contractor A.
+The next line contains a single integer C. The next C lines each contain 2 space-separated integers A and B where 0 <= A < N and 0 <= B < M. This represents a relationship where homeowner B is close enough to be serviced by contractor A.

-The next line contains a single integer H. The next H lines each contain 2 space separated integers A and B where 0 <= A < M and 0 <= B < N. This represents a relationship where homeowner A prefers work on their house to be done by contractor B.
+The next line contains a single integer H. The next H lines each contain 2 space-separated integers A and B where 0 <= A < M and 0 <= B < N. This represents a relationship where homeowner A prefers work on their house to be done by contractor B.

 ## Output Format

-Output a single integer, the maximum number of homes that can be serviced.
+Output the maximum number of homes that can be serviced as a single integer.

 ## Constraints